Husky men close out home schedule with easy win vs. Cal

 In the rematch, the Huskies controlled most of the game and built a 14-point lead (42-28) early in the first half before the Bears pulled to within 45-42 with 9:07 left.

-However, Green, who finished with a game-high 17 points, six rebounds and three assists wasn’t going to let UW lose his last home game.
+However, Quade Green, who finished with a game-high 17 points, six rebounds and three assists, wasn’t going to let UW lose his last home game.

 Ahead 50-44 with 7:46 remaining, the senior point guard scored or assisted on nine of the Huskies’ final 12 points.

-Green delivered the dagger with a dribble drive layup in traffic for a 59-50 with 2:14 left on the clock.
+Green delivered the dagger with a dribble drive layup in traffic for a 59-50 lead with 2:14 left on the clock.

 Jamal Bey had 15 points and nine rebounds and Marcus Tsohonis chipped in 10 points and four assists for Washington.